 I decided to finish my boards before I built the table top to make it easier.
 I applied one coat of natural stain and then three coats of poly to all the boards.
 As a rule, I always sand with a fine grit paper (I use 400) after coats one and two, to give my wood a smooth finish.
 Then I gave my metal base a fresh coat of oil rubbed bronze spray paint, and I was ready to put the rustic industrial coffee table all together!!

 Placing my top board upside down, I attached the support boards with pocket holes and glue.
 My right angle clamps were a great help to hold the boards in place while I screwed them on.
 You can tell I didn't stain or finish the bottom side of the boards.
 I choose to save on supplies since they will not be seen anyway.

 Once all my support boards were attached to the top I added glue so I could attach the bottom.

 I seriously love it, since rustic industrial is one of my faves, it makes sense.
-I like the open back, it makes it easy to access magazines, remotes, and dvd’s from either side.
-I am calling this a coffee table, but I secretly think it would make a great TV table as well since it is a little taller than a coffee table, by a few inches.
+I like the open back, it makes it easy to access magazines, remotes, and dvd's from either side.
+Although I am calling this a coffee table, I secretly think it would make a great TV table as well since it is a little taller than a coffee table, by a few inches.